Will Lemke | Assistant Coach

 Neil Mancktelow | Graduate Assistant

-Neil Mancktelow is in his first season as an assistant for the Coyote soccer program.
+Neil Mancktelow is in his third season as an assistant for the Coyote soccer program.
 He has coaching qualifications from the English Football Association as well as the NSCAA.

 Mancktelow is originally from Maidstone, the county town of Kent, England.
 There, he attended Oakwood Park Grammar School and began coaching and refereeing junior soccer within the community.
 After completing his A-levels, Mancktelow graduated into the Southampton Solent University football studies program where he continued his coaching education.